Last Updated on

 3) Finding Purpose

-Meaning and purpose are also constructs utilized in positive psychological interventions.
+Meaning and purpose are constructs utilized in positive psychological interventions.
 A meaningful life is considered an important component of a positive life and a pathway to greater well-being (Seligman, 2002).

 One intervention that included a meaning component showed that this construct may most effectively improve well-being and relieve depression in older adults (Ho, Yeung, & Kwok, 2014).
-While another study found that encouraging meaning-making in patients with breast cancer can promote a positive way of dealing with the experience (Casellas-Grau, Font, & Vives, 2014).
+Another study found that encouraging meaning-making in patients with breast cancer can promote a positive way of dealing with the experience (Casellas-Grau, Font, & Vives, 2014).

 4) Building Social Support